 - Eyelash folliculitis is an infection or inflammation of the eyelash follicles, often caused by bacteria, mites, or poor hygiene.

-- Symptoms include redness, swelling, crusting at the lash line, and in some cases, painful pustules or lash loss.
+- Symptoms include redness, swelling, crusting at the lash line, and, in some cases, an infected eyelash follicle, painful pustules, or lash loss.

 - Diagnosis typically involves a slit-lamp exam and, when necessary, lab testing to identify the underlying cause.

-- Effective treatment includes warm compresses, proper eyelid hygiene, and antibiotics for more severe or persistent cases.
+- Effective treatment includes warm compresses, proper eyelid hygiene, and antibiotics for more severe or persistent eyelash infections.

 - Preventing recurrence requires consistent cleaning routines, avoiding expired cosmetics, and seeking medical care if symptoms return.